suoql/MeLIM/README.md

 ## Usage

 ### Prepare data
 We use [ANDI](https://ida.loni.usc.edu/login.jsp?project=ADNI&page=HOME) image dataset in our paper.
-There are two modalities in total: MRI and PET The data is preprocessed and saved in h5 format.
+There are two modalities in the dataset: MRI and PET.
+The data is preprocessed and saved in h5 format.
 We use 2D images with size 32x32.
 There are two types of training data: train_pair (modality-complete) and train_unpair (with missing modality).
 The paried data file contains three keys ('label', 'mri', 'pet'), and unpaired data file contains four keys ('mri', 'pet', 'mri_label', 'pet_label').

 ### Configurations
 Network hyperparameters are configured in main.py.
 We use the default hyperparameters of network structure in our experiments.
-There are some configurations of experimental settings:
+There are some configurations of experiment settings:

 --classes: the classes of binary classification: distinguishing CN_AD, or MCI_AD.

 --portion: number of paired (complete) data samples in training.
 We change it to investigate model performance regarding the ratio of paired and unpaired data.

---suffix: file name, to keep track of each experiments.
+--suffix: file name, to keep track of different experiments.

 ### Run proposed method